-I put off making my first batch of soap because I was terrified to death of lye.
+I put off making soap with lye for nearly three years because… I was terrified to death of lye.

 When I finally built up the courage, I covered the entire kitchen in newspaper and opened every window because I heard lye gives off deadly fumes.
 I wore a long, heavy duty lab coat over my long-sleeved shirt and pants, rubber gloves that went up to my elbows and goggles I had snatched from the garage.